 Those recordings were so well received, just 10-days later they were back in the studio on August 21st, recording tracks for the second Creed Taylor/Chris Conner release “Chris Connor Sings Lullabys For Lovers”.

 With the recordings done, Wildi then did something that would also become a trademark of Taylor’s own releases.
 Wildi packaged, marketed the albums using covers with a modern artists flair.
 The covers were heavily laminated and the typeface on the cover, kept simple, uncluttered and elegant.
 The Bethlehem sleeves played on Connor the chanteuse, but also vulnerable.
 The releases though would not name Creed as producer, not uncommon for recordings for that era.

-Taylor would go on to record many other artists for Bethlehem in the following year and a half, including using Herbie Mann, Kai Winding and J. J. Johnson, to back Connor in April 1955 sessions which became her “This Is Chris” album.
-Winding and Johnsons relationship with Creed is well know, I’ll try to come back to the curious case of Herbie Mann in a future post.
+Taylor would go on to record many other artists for Bethlehem in the following year and a half, including using Herbie Mann, Kai Winding and J. J. Johnson to back Connor in April 1955 sessions which became her “This Is Chris” album.
+Winding and Johnsons relationship with Creed is well known, I’ll try to come back to the curious case of Herbie Mann in a future post.